Weather Alert: A Winter Storm Watch is in effect this weekend. Campus visits may be impacted. Cancellations will be communicated by email.

 Enrollment

-Gap year students will receive an email from Duke Admissions in January of the year they intend to enroll, asking them to confirm their plans to matriculate in the fall.
-Students should notify the Admissions Office of any changes to their contact information in order to receive this information in a timely manner.
+Gap year participants will receive an email from Duke Admissions in January of the year they intend to enroll, asking them to confirm their plans to matriculate in the fall.
+Participants should notify the Admissions Office of any changes to their contact information in order to receive this information in a timely manner.

-Once their enrollment is confirmed, students will begin to receive email communication from other campus offices, including New Student Programs, Housing, Visa Services, etc.
+Once their enrollment is confirmed, gap year participants will begin to receive email communication from other campus offices, including New Student and Family Programs, Housing, Visa Services, etc.

 Financial Aid

-Students who applied for financial aid during the application process will need to reapply with updated financial aid information in order to receive their new package.
-Students should connect with the Karsh Office of Undergraduate Financial Support with questions about this process.
+Gap year participants who applied for financial aid during the application process will need to reapply with updated financial aid information in order to receive their new package.
+Participants should connect with the Karsh Office of Undergraduate Financial Support with questions about this process.

 Like all admitted students who choose Duke, winners of merit scholarships must request a gap year on their Duke Admissions Portal.
-Students who were awarded a merit scholarship via the Duke Office of University Scholars and Fellows (OUSF) will maintain that scholarship after their gap year but must also seek approval for their gap year from OUSF.
-Students who were awarded a Robertson Scholarship and wish to take a gap year must contact the Robertson Scholars Leadership Program to seek approval for their gap year and for more information.
+Gap year participants who were awarded a merit scholarship via the Duke Office of University Scholars and Fellows (OUSF) will maintain that scholarship after their gap year but must also seek approval for their gap year from OUSF.
+Those who were awarded a Robertson Scholarship and wish to take a gap year must contact the Robertson Scholars Leadership Program to seek approval for their gap year and for more information.

 Eligibility

-All first-year students who are admitted to and choose Duke are eligible to apply to the Duke Gap Year Program.
+Those who are admitted to and commit to enrolling at Duke as first-year students are eligible to apply to the Duke Gap Year Program.
 The DGYP aims to support gap years emphasizing personal discovery and civic engagement.

 Expectations